 S100 and S185 Courses

 S-100 Basic fire suppression and fire line safety

-Training Dates : All training dates will be posted in January of each year.
+Training Dates : Training dates will be posted in January of each year.

 Upon successful completion of the course, the candidate will demonstrate a basic knowledge of wildland fire suppression organization structure, wildfire behavior, plus suppression and safety procedures.
 Practical skills with equipment used in BC to effectively and safely respond to wildfires are a mandatory component for initial ticket holders.
 Successful candidates will receive the S-100 Fire Suppression certificate.

 The S-100 is a two day course the first time you take it.
 This course must be refreshed annually.
-The refresher S-100 can easily be done by attending a 4-hour classroom session or even easier if you take it online.
+The refresher S-100a can easily be done by attending a 4-hour classroom session or even easier if you take it online.

 S-100 annual refresher